Rapid Release Therapy (RRT)

 The purpose of RRT is to target soft tissue problems affecting nerves, muscles, tendons, and ligaments.
 Often these problems exist as blockages, such as scar tissue.
 As we often speak about in chiropractic, when nerve flow in the body is blocked we can experience pain, numbness, inflammation, and even loss of motion.
 To properly relieve the body of these pain symptoms, the blockage must be cleared and the nerves freed.

-The vibration therapy offered by RRT works to release aches, pains, and stiffness.
+The vibration offered by rapid release therapy works to release aches, pains, and stiffness.
 RRT can relax tight muscles, release trapped nerves, and break down scar tissue that is constricting mobility and function.

 What is Scar Tissue?